0xFableOrg/0xFable/docs/architecture.md

 An alternative solution that we have implemented is to require players to stake their cards in a special contract in order to use them in a game.
 This special contract is `Inventory.sol`.
-Whenever a player transfers a card to the inventory, a "ghost" version of the card is minted in `InventoryCardsCollection.sol`.
-This enables the UI (and other contracts / frontends) to use the usual NFT tools to determine the cards a player owns (which comprises both its regular cards and the cards staked in the inventory).
+Whenever a player transfers a card to the inventory, a "ghost" version of the card is minted (owned by th player) in `InventoryCardsCollection.sol`.
+This enables the UI (and other contracts / frontends) to use the usual NFT tools to determine the cards a player owns, which comprises both its regular cards and the cards staked in the inventory.

-The inventory contract does not allow players to stake/unstake cards to/from the inventory while they are participating in a game.
+The inventory contract does not allow players to removed cards from the inventory while they are participating in a game.
 (TODO: This is not implemented yet!)

 Beyond solving this issue, the inventory contract also manages deck listings.
 Players can use any card they own to create a deck that can be used in a game.
 The same card can be used in multiple